middagj/kaniko/README.md

 # kaniko

-Kaniko image with normal bash, coreutils, findutils and grep.
+Kaniko image with normal bash, coreutils, findutils, grep and git.

 ## Addition
 The additional files are placed in `/busybox` so the GitLab runner picks them up.